Service and Assistance Animal Guidelines

 - Following all requirements for the presence of animals in public places mandated by State or local ordinances (vaccination, license, animal health, leash)

-Federal law allows individuals with disabilities the presence of a broader range of animals (companion animals) in University housing and work sites as compared with the campus as a whole.
-By law, a companion animal means any service animal, as defined above, as well as an animal needed for emotional support.
-An individual may keep a companion animal as an accommodation in University housing or worksites if:
+Disabled individuals may utilize a broader range of animals, commonly referred to as assistance animals, in University housing and work sites, in accordance with federal law.
+By law, an assistance animal means any service animal, as defined above, as well as an animal needed for assistance or emotional support that alleviates one or more identified symptoms or effects of a person's disability.
+An individual may keep an assistance animal as an accommodation in University housing or work sites if:

 - The individual is disabled.